PrimeIntellect-ai/genesys/README.md

   Abstract
 </h3>
 <p align="center">
-  Genesys is a library for synthetic reasoning data generation and verification, used to generate [SYNTHETIC-1]().The library has two main entrypoints: `src/genesys/generate.py` is used to sample responses to tasks from a given dataset using a teacher model. `src/genesys/verify.py` is used to verify responses and assign rewards using verifiers.
-The library was built to be extendable.
+  Genesys is a library for synthetic reasoning data generation and verification, used to generate [SYNTHETIC-1]().The library has two main entrypoints: A generate script is used to sample responses to tasks from a given dataset using a teacher model.
+The verify entrypoint is used to verify responses and assign rewards using verifiers.
+The library was built to be extendable with custom verifiers and tasks.
 </p>
 ---